-What’s happening in Europe?
+What’s happening for child refugees in Europe?

 Together with partner organisations we have established child and family support hubs – known as Blue Dot centres because of their distinctive blue dot marking – across Europe to provide help and support to children and families.